Xyt564/python/yt-tui/README.md

 * `rich`
 * `yt-dlp`

-(Yes, it will auto-install them if missing — but don’t rely on that if your system is cursed.)
+> ⚠️ Note: It will try to auto-install missing dependencies, but it’s better if your system already has them installed.

 ---

-## 🚀 Installation (read carefully, please)
+## 🚀 Installation (step by step)

 ### 1️⃣ Install system dependencies